• Skip to primary navigation

 ⭐️ Why These Sloppy Joes are the Best

 • Tasty comfort food: This lentil sloppy joe recipe is meaty, savory, tangy, smoky, zippy, and messy.
 Everything you love about sloppy joes but without the meat and canned sauce.
 It's so much more flavorful while still being no-fuss.
+For more excellent plant-based sandwiches, try my crispy bbq tofu sandwich or vegan egg salad sandwich!

 • Healthy and nutritious: These veggie sloppy joes utilize lentils and mushrooms to recreate a meaty texture, so it's high in fiber, protein, and dairy-free.
 Additional nutrition is provided from the red pepper, onion, garlic, and spices.
 And we use maple syrup as a natural sweetener here, so you can dig in and know that you are being good to yourself!

-• Excellent for meal-prep so you can enjoy throughout the week and the mixture is freezer-friendly
+• Excellent for meal-prep so you can enjoy throughout the week, and the mixture is freezer-friendly.

 🍄 Ingredient Notes